Welcome to the Home of FRC Team 4203, RoboKronos

 About CCE 4-H

 "The mission of Cornell Cooperative Extension 4-H Youth Development is to create supportive environments in which diverse youth and adults reach their fullest potential as capable, competent, and caring citizens.
-4-H supports numerous FIRST teams, and has a bold national goal of engaging one million new young people in science programs."
+4-H supports numerous FIRST teams, and aims to engage 1 million new young people in science programs."